Locking a Document to a Bill

 TaxDome allows you to lock any document to a bill for the work you put into preparing it—a handy feature that helps you better manage your billing altogether.

-Once you have finished preparing a particular form or tax return, you next upload it to the client’s TaxDome portal.
-If you do not choose to lock the document to a its bill, the client will be able to immediately download it.
+Once you have finished preparing a document for a client, you next upload it to the client’s TaxDome portal.
+Your uploaded files are never visible to the client until you decide to make them public.
+If you do not choose to lock the document to its bill when making it public, the client will be able to immediately download it.
 You do have that option.
 However, you can instead lock the document to its bill.

-In general, we recommend locking documents to bills when you upload to facilitate your billing process.
-When uploading any prepared document, you’ll have the option of either locking it to an existing bill or creating a new bill to lock the document to.
+In general, we recommend locking documents to bills when you make it public to facilitate your billing process.
+When making public any prepared document, you’ll have the option of either locking it to an existing bill or creating a new bill to lock the document to.

-If you prefer to upload a document first, then create the bill later, that works too—the order in which you do this is flexible.
-You can upload a document first, then lock it to a bill later when you create the bill.
-And you can always edit existing documents if necessary.
+If you prefer to make a document visible to a client first, then create the bill later, that works too—the order in which you do this is flexible.
+You can make a document public first, then lock it to a bill later when you create the bill.
+And you can always edit your public documents if necessary.

-To lock a new document to a bill, follow these steps:
+To lock a document to a bill, follow these steps:

-9. Click Upload to add the locked document to your client’s TaxDome portal.
+7. Click Upload to move the locked document to the Public section.

-1. Click on Clients in the left sidebar, select the client’s name, go to the Docs tab, then open the We Prepared subtab.
+1. Click on Clients in the left sidebar, select the client’s name, go to the Docs tab, then open the Public subtab.

-2. Click on the sideways ellipsis to the far right of the document, then click Edit.
+2. Click on the vertical ellipsis to the far right of the document, then click Edit.

 3. Enable the Do you want to lock this document to an unpaid bill? option, then select the bill that you want to lock the document to.
 A document can only be tied to one bill, while a single bill can have multiple documents locked to it.